reiniiriarios/stream-deck-billables-harvest/README.md

 ### Billables Status

-This button will only work if your organization also uses [Forecast][forecast] to track billable hours.
-The purpose of this button is to keep you on track for billable hours for the week.
+This button will only work if your organization also uses [Forecast][forecast] to track time.
+The purpose of this button is to keep you on track for hours for the week.

-This display will compare your total weekly tracked billable hours to date to your assigned billable hours in forecast, and display the remaining billable hours you need to fulfill for the current day.
+This display will compare your total weekly tracked hours to date to your assigned billable hours in forecast, and display the remaining hours you need to fulfill for the current day.

-e.g. If you have 25 assigned hours flagged as billable in Forecast, logged 5 hours on Monday and 6 hours on Tuesday, and 1 tracked hour on Wednesday (and counting), your display for Wednesday will show you needing to log another 3 hours (15 hours total) to stay on track for the week, and the pie chart will be 80% full.
+e.g. If you have 25 assigned hours in Forecast, logged 5 hours on Monday and 6 hours on Tuesday, and 1 tracked hour on Wednesday (and counting), your display for Wednesday will show you needing to log another 3 hours (15 hours total) to stay on track for the week, and the pie chart will be 80% full.

 - 25 assigned hours / 5 work days = 5 hours per day
 - 5 hours Monday + 6 hours Tuesday = 11 hours, 1 hour ahead of schedule
 - 5 hours per day - 1 hour ahead of schedule = 4 remaining hours for Wednesday
 - 4 remaining hours - 1 hour tracked = 3 hours remaining for the day
 - Display shows: -3h, pie chart 80% full

+You can track billable hours, non-billable hours, or both for each button/display.

 ## Error Messages